WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (externtype'* = []), then:
   a.
 Return [].
 2. Let [externtype_0] :: xt* be externtype'*.
-3. If externtype_0 is MEM, then:
+3. If externtype_0 is some MEM, then:
   a.
 Let (MEM mt) be externtype_0.
   b.
 Return [mt] :: $memsxt(xt*).
 4. Let [externtype] :: xt* be externtype'*.